markjnkim/es_mod/01-html/content/step-3-hero.md

 Let's build upon the `section` we created in Lesson 1.
 This `section` element will be the parent element that contains the children elements like the heading and sign-up form.

-> **Rewind**: HTML5 Semantic Elements help distinguish each part of the document and it's function in relation to the document overall.
+> **Rewind**: HTML5 Semantic Elements help distinguish each part of the document and its function in relation to the document overall.
 For a closer look check out [this link](https://www.w3schools.com/html/html5_semantic_elements.asp).

 ### Step: 1 - Sign-up Form Container